MaxtBIT/Summary-of-Codes-for-HSI-Reconstruction/README.md

 ### 1.Configurations

-In this stage, the mask is learnable.
-And the size of patches is 64 * 64 * 31.
-In addition, only the central areas with 512 * 512 * 31 are compared in testing.
+In this stage, the coded aperture patterns are constructed by following random matrix in Bernoulli distributions with p = 0.5.
+In addition, only the central areas with 256 * 256 * 31 or 512 * 512 * 31 are compared in testing.

 ### 2.Results
 <table align = "center">